temenostech/temenos-platform-documentation/docfx_project/home/overview.md

-# **Temenos Cloud Development Platform**

-### What is Temenos Cloud Platform?

-Temenos Cloud Platform is a type of cloud service offered by Temenos Cloud; it is a *Platform as a Service (PaaS)* that provides individuals and teams with the ability to manage and configure their own instances of Temenos applications and approved 3rd party Plug & Play applications from the Temenos ecosystem.

-## DevX

 ### What is Temenos DevX Platform?

 “DevX” is a cloud based infrastructure for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand[**... see more**](./what-is-devx.md)